-Figure 2, page 11 represents an installation with all accessory items that might be required under various operating conditions.
+Figure 1, page 12 in the RCS-J Section, represents an installation with all accessory items that might be required under various operating conditions.
 Inlet piping should be completely free of valves or other restrictions.
 When a shut-off valve can not be avoided, make sure a full size vacuum relief is installed nearest the unit inlet.
 This will protect against unit overload caused by accidental closing of the shut-off valve.

-UNACCEPTABLE

-Need for an inlet silencer will depend on unit speed and pressure, as well as sound-level requirements in the general surroundings.
-An inlet filter is recommended, especially in dusty or sandy locations.
-A discharge silencer is also normally suggested, even though WHISPAIRTM units operate at generally lower noise levels than conventional rotary blowers.
-Specific recommendations on silencing can be obtained from your local ROOTS distributor.
+Need for an inlet silencer will depend on unit speed and pressure, as well as sound-level requirements in the general sand occitors edischar estenterica conormal C.

+suggested, even though Whispair units operate at generally

+lower noise levels than conventional rotary blowers.
+Specific recommendations on silencing can be obtained from Roots.

 Discharge piping requires a pressure relief valve, and should include a manual unloading valve to permit starting the unit under no-load conditions.
 Reliable pressure/vacuum gauges and good thermometers at both inlet and discharge are recommended to allow making the important checks on unit operating conditions.
-The back-pressure regulator shown in Figure 2, page 11 is useful mainly when volume demands vary while the unit operates at constant output.
+The back-pressure regulator shown in Figure 1, page 12 in the RCS-J Section, is useful mainly when volume demands vary while the unit operates at constant output.
 If demand is constant, but somewhat lower than the unit output, excess may be blown off through the manual unloading valve.